Pol's push for vote on ethics reform fails

 Two Hempstead Town Board members on Tuesday called for ethics reforms and an inspector general’s review of town contracts, but a vote on an emergency resolution for the proposal failed.

-Councilman Bruce Blakeman proposed adding the emergency resolution to the voting calendar to create an inspector general as an independent investigator to monitor waste, corruption and fraud in town government.
-It was backed by Councilwoman Erin King Sweeney.
+Councilman Bruce Blakeman proposed adding the resolution to Tuesday’s voting calendar to create an inspector general as an independent investigator to monitor waste, corruption and fraud in town government.
+The proposal was backed by Councilwoman Erin King Sweeney.

 Most Popular

-It was defeated 4-3.
-Supervisor Anthony Santino and Council members Dorothy Goosby, Gary Hudes and Anthony D’Esposito voted down adding the motion.
-Blakeman, King Sweeney and Ambrosino voted in favor of it.
+The push for an immediate vote was defeated 4-3.
+Supervisor Anthony Santino and council members Dorothy Goosby, Gary Hudes and Anthony D’Esposito voted down adding the motion.
+Blakeman, King Sweeney and Councilman Ed Ambrosino voted in favor of it.

+Goosby said she voted against the measure because she was not able to review it in advance.
+She called it an “insult” for Blakeman to rush it to the town board during Tuesday’s meeting.

-Santino’s staff provided a written statement immediately after the vote promoting the administration’s open bids and transparency.
+Santino’s staff provided a written statement immediately after the vote, promoting the administration’s open bids posted online, contract reviews and transparency.

 Comments